FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.md

 This makes the generated archive compatible both to G++ and Clang++, with (hopefully) some degrees of LTO available in some configurations without rebuilt the library for different compilers.

+Now GCC 10.2 is used, and the LTO version is 9.0.

 ## Since build 900

+Based on previous revision b600:

 Now different configurations to build the library are used.